 After Applying Varnish Cache In Cloudways (TTFB – 118 ms)

 Note – I have suggested you use the Varnish cache for additional speed improvement.
-Yes, Cloudways offer a solid speed performance by default and see the speed score in the above screenshot.
+Yes, Cloudways offers a solid speed performance by default, and see the speed score in the above screenshot.
 After enabling the Varnish feature, it has improved a bit.

 Pro Tip – Even though the Varnish cache offers a load speed boost, I suggest you disable this feature and use the Cloudflare Pro plan.